neurobagel/documentation/docs/dictionaries.md

 ## Sex

-Terms are from the SNOMED-CT ontology.
+Terms are from the SNOMED-CT ontology, which has controlled terms aligning with BIDS `participants.tsv` descriptions for sex.

 ```json
 {